Click here to see COVID-19 updates

 What will you get out of it?

 While everyone comes away with something different (see the testimonials), there are some things to expect.
-You will will have the time, real time, to devote to the deepest, most important decision of your life.
-You will also have people all together in the same place who are trained and ready to help you explore that decision.
-Plus, you will get to hang out with a bunch of cool priests and religious.
+You will will have the time to devote to the deepest, most important decision of your life.
+You will also have people who are trained and ready to help you explore that decision.

 What is expected of you?